 First impressions are vital.
 We know it.
 Our clients know it.
 As recruiters, we inundate our candidates with the importance and value of the first impression they have on potential employers, not to mention to the first impression an employer has on potential talent.
 However, according to Harvard social psychologist Amy Cuddy, we may not be accurately determining what is most impactful in one’s first impression.
 While we deal primarily in an industry in which first contact is rarely face-to-face, the basic tenets of Cuddy’s work are just as applicable to the variety of ways prospective clients may structure their first impressions of our firms.
 At Recruiters Websites, we ask our clients to consider the likelihood that their recruiting firm website is quite possibly the first impression they will make on their potential clients.

 According to Cuddy, there are two questions people answer when evaluating your first impression: Can I trust this person?
 Can I respect this person?
 According to the same article in which Cuddy delineates the factors that comprise a first impression, psychologists refer to these two elements as warmth and competence.
-The warmth factor is established by one’s level of trustworthiness, and respect is established by the level of one’s competence.
-The order in which these two elements are listed are important, as it reflects the order people follow when reacting to first impressions.
+Trustworthiness relates to the warmth factor.
+Respect is related to competence.
+Trustworthiness often goes hand-in-hand with respect.